CanonicalLtd/maas-docs/en/nodes-custom.md

 1. `generic`

-The *node* needs to be the node name, as shown in the web UI URL or the [system ID][system-id] as used by the API.
+The *node* needs to be the node name, as shown in the web UI URL or the [system ID][system-id] as output from the API.
 For example, the following web UI URL displays a node name of `7gan3t`:

 ```bash